World-class training for the modern energy industry

 6. Understand how much of the observed heterogeneity would be detectable on seismic, and predict how fluid-sensitive heterogeneities would be visible on 4-D seismic for a field on production.

-Reservoir Characterisation and Subsurface Uncertainties in Carbon Stores, Cheshire, UK (G578)
+Reservoir Characterization and Subsurface Uncertainties in Carbon Stores, Cheshire, UK (G578)

 Tutor(s)